 The Old Bazaar

 While in Peja itself, you can check out the Old Bazaar.
 In theory, this is a traditional-style marketplace to pick up some local souvenirs, though the options might seem a little lackluster with the possible exception of local jewelry artisans.
 Consider dropping by to relax in a cafe and try some Turkish coffee instead.

 Patriarchate Of Peć

-One of the best things to do in Peja is to visit the Patriarchate of Peć, which is a 30-minute walk from the city center.
+One of the best things to do in Peja is visiting the Patriarchate of Peć, a 30-minute walk from the city center.
 Alternatively, you could take a taxi.

 This 13th-century monastery is now classed as a UNESCO World Heritage site and is considered an important medieval monument in Kosovo.
 It’s still in use today, and you will see the nuns going about their day.
 Inside, they will happily give you a tour of the incredibly impressive floor-to-ceiling frescos.

 TIP: Serbian monasteries in Kosovo are usually guarded.
 You may need to hand over your passport to enter, as I did when visiting the Patriarchate of Peć.
 If you forget your passport, you won’t be able to enter.
 Some travelers have noted they felt uncomfortable speaking to the police force, but I had a very positive experience with a welcoming man and a cute dog at the entrance.

 Visoki Decani Monastery

 Just over a 20-minute drive south of Peja is this Serbian Orthodox Christian monastery.
 The unique domed exterior is surrounded by an impressive backdrop of pine forests and mountains, but the interior is the real show-stopper.
-Also a UNESCO World Heritage site, the church still has 1000 preserved frescoes and was built in 1335.
+Also a UNESCO World Heritage site, the church still has 1000 preserved frescoes built in 1335.
 It is noted for having the most elaborate examples of stone ornamentation from this period.